Martha Marcy May Marlene: Plot

 In flashbacks, Martha recalls a series of disturbing events that led to her escape from the cult.
-She became a member through her friend, Zoe.
-She was initially receptive but somewhat wary of Patrick, Katie, and Zoe.
+She was originally recruited into the cult by Zoe.
+Martha was initially receptive but somewhat wary of Patrick, Katie, and Zoe.
 She was later convinced by Zoe and Patrick to let her guard down and "share herself", only to end up being drugged by Katie and brutally raped by Patrick; Katie and Zoe later explained to her that the rape was a cleansing ritual and told her she should be happy.
-Patrick later urged Martha to kill a cat, which Martha refused.
+Martha later "prepared" new initiate Sarah to be abused in the same way Katie had.
+Patrick urged Martha to kill a cat, which Martha refused.
 Her refusal prompted him to berate her for failing to follow the cult's ideals.
 Patrick constantly attempted to impregnate Martha to spread his genes, despite her resistance.
 Martha subsequently began participating in burglaries with the other cultists, including one where they murdered a homeowner who walked in on them.
 After witnessing the murder, Martha had a mental breakdown, to which Patrick responded by forcefully subduing her and berating her again; he then shifted to telling her that she was his favorite person and that he would never let her go.

 Lucy and Ted host a party at their home, inviting numerous friends from the city.
 Martha is visibly nervous during the gathering.
 She has a psychotic episode when she misidentifies the bartender as a cult member; Lucy and Ted sedate her.
 Ted attempts to convince Lucy to send Martha to a psychiatric hospital, an idea Lucy rejects.

 Later that night, Martha has a nightmare of being sexually abused by Patrick.
 Ted tries to calm her down, but Martha, thinking he is Patrick, kicks him down the staircase in a frightened panic.

 Lucy threatens to send Martha to a psychiatric hospital, to which Martha angrily responds that Lucy will be a terrible mother.
 The next day, Lucy and Martha somewhat reconcile, and Martha goes swimming.
 She sees a man resembling Patrick watching her from the opposite shore.

-When Martha departs for the psychiatric hospital with Lucy and Ted, the same man darts in front of their car on foot, then follows them in his black SUV as Marcy watches from the back seat of the car.
+When Martha departs for the psychiatric hospital with Lucy and Ted, the same man darts in front of their car on foot, then follows them in his black SUV as Martha watches from the back seat of the car.